francis-chris5/Funds/README.md

+<h4>Installation</h4>
+To run from source files hit the green button here on github and download the files as a zip folder, then simply run the appropriate launcher for your system: .bat for Windows 10, .sh for Linux (tested and works with Chrostini Desktop on Chrombooks as well), or .zsh for Mac (use .sh file if you haven't updated your terminal to Zsh yet).
+The permissions should be set here but if not make sure the launcher is set to 755 or higher for Linux or Mac.
+Alternatively the files contian a folder labeled "Installers" which includes a self-contained standard installer for each system: Windows -simply launch the .exe file and walk through the wizard to install in Programs(x86) folder with desktop and start menu shortcuts, Mac -simply launch the .pkg file to install it to your Applications folder, Linux -obviously the source files are here, but I wanted to do something so there's a .deb file that throws the files in /opt and adds in a desktop entry.

 <h4>Design Details:</h4>

 It's open source software so if you are interested in customizing some accounting software to fit your exact needs the simplistic idea here may make an ideal starting point.